sdwidget/sd/README.md

 ### Best practice

 Add the css to the `<head>` section and js at the end of your `<body>` element
-#### Node - if the js is not at end of body tag, make sure you use defer in script tag
+#### Note - if the js script is not placed at end of body tag, make sure you use defer in script tag

 ## Usage